awslabs/graphstorm/docs/source/graph-construction/index.rst

 ==============================
-GraphStorm Graph Construction
+Distributed Graph Construction
 ==============================

-Graphstorm offers different options for Graph Construction.
-Following documents shows how to build graph with single machines or multiple machines.
+Following documents show how to do distributed graph construction in clusters.

 .. toctree::
    :maxdepth: 1